aws-amplify/docs/cli/migrate.md

 **After**
 ```
 "RoleName": {
     "Fn::If": [
         "ShouldNotCreateEnvResources",
         "testfordocLambdaRole2cf9b47f",
         {
             "Fn::Join": [
                 "",
                 [
                     "testfordocLambdaRole2cf9b47f",
                     "-",
                     {
                         "Ref": "env"
                     }
                 ]
             ]
         }
     ]
 }
 ```

-* This change is valid only if you have setup a Lambda function + CRUD operations with a DynamoDB table.
+* This change is valid only if you have set up a Lambda function + CRUD operations with a DynamoDB table.
 If this is not valid to you, you can move to the next section.
 Open the `amplify/function/<function-name>/src/app.js` file.
 Modify the following contents

 **Before**
 ```